 - The Future of Library Services for and with Teens: a Call to Action

 - Case Studies: Real-World Examples of How Libraries Are Re-Envisioning Teen Services

 YALSA's position papers are authoritative guides that make recommendations on important issues in teen librarianship.
 Current, board-approved papers include:

-- The Importance of a Whole Library Approach to Public Library Young Adult Services: A YALSA Issue Paper by Linda W. Braun with contributions from Sarah Flowers and Mary Hastler, Approved by the YALSA Board of Directors, January 2011
+- The Importance of a Whole Library Approach to Public Library Young Adult Services: A YALSA Position Paper by Linda W. Braun with contributions from Sarah Flowers and Mary Hastler, Approved by the YALSA Board of Directors, January 2011

 - The Benefits of Including Dedicated Young Adult Librarians on Staff in the Public Library by YALSA with Audra Caplan, approved by the YALSA Board of Directors, January 2009